doublercupdirvk/asm-lessons/lesson_one/index.md

 **Flavours of assembly language**
 These lessons will focus on x86 64-bit assembly language.
 This is also known as amd64, although it still works on Intel CPUs.
 There are other types of assembly for other CPUs like ARM and RISC-V and potentially in the future these lessons will be extended to cover those.

-There are two flavours of x86 assembly syntax that you’ll see online: AT\&T and Intel.
-AT\&T Syntax is older and harder to read compared to Intel syntax.
+There are two flavours of x86 assembly syntax that you’ll see online: AT&T and Intel.
+AT&T Syntax is older and harder to read compared to Intel syntax.
 So we will use Intel syntax.

 **Supporting materials**
 You might be surprised to hear that books or online resources like Stack Overflow are not particularly helpful as references.
 This is in part because of our choice to use handwritten assembly with Intel syntax.
 But also because a lot of online resources are focused on operating system programming or hardware programming, usually using non-SIMD code.
 FFmpeg assembly is particularly focused on high performance image processing, and as you’ll see it’s a particularly unique approach to assembly programming.
 That said, it’s easy to understand other assembly use-cases once you’ve completed these lessons